JoshCrz/Invoicing/readme.md

 **Presentation**

-* app
+* Architecture
->Lazy loaded and modularised architecture.
+>Lazy loaded and modularised design pattern
+* Design
 >Simple, clean and easy to use solution.
 Will be provided with animations; using Angular Animations Module.
+* Pre-packaged
-App will come packaged with ng-bootstrap, for easy to use modularised components.
+App will come packaged with ng-bootstrap, for easy to use modularised components (e.g ng-Modals).

+* Potential ideas
+> Reactive form component, to be built on the fly based on users parameters.
+Could be passed via endpoint, model may look something like below

+`
+"response": {
+  "formControls": [
+    {
+      "label": "first name",
+      "type": 1, //text?
+      "validators": [
+        {
+          "required": true
+        },
+        {
+          "minLength": "60"
+        }
+      ]
+    }
+  ]
+}
+`

 * WebApi
 >